 Your backyard hot tub is the perfect place to relax… except when it keeps tripping the GFCI circuit breaker!
+Your hot tub keeps shutting off – what do you do?!?
 These breaker trips are more than a nuisance; they could be signalling danger.
 Water and electricity (especially malfunctioning electricity) are a potentially hazardous combination.

-If your circuit breaker continually trips, check for the 6 issues listed below.
+If your hot tub breaker won’t reset, check for the 6 issues listed below.
 Then hire a professional electrician with hot tub experience to resolve the problem.

 Do You Need A GFCI Breaker For A Hot Tub?